 If you're planning a party at home, please be sensitive to its effect on the life of the classroom.
 Parties to which all but a few are invited are difficult for the excluded children.
-If you can't invite the whole class, we ask that you invite less than half the class- just the boys, just the girls, or a small group of your child's closest friends.
+If you can't invite the whole class, we ask that you invite less than half the class or a small group of your child's closest friends.

-We also ask that you avoid scheduling parties on school nights and that you send invitations through the mail to avoid hurt feelings and confusion with school-sponsored events.
+We also ask that you avoid scheduling parties on school nights and that you send invitations through the mail or email to avoid hurt feelings and confusion with school-sponsored events.